AdrienChampion/induction_for_dummies/src/readme.md

 The approach presented here is far from being the only one when it comes to program verification.
 It happens to be relatively simple to understand, and we believe that familiarity with the notions discussed here makes understanding other approaches significantly easier.

+This book thus hopes to serve both as a relatively deep dive into the specific technique of SMT-based induction, as well as an example of the technical challenges inherent to both developing and using automated proof engines.

+\
+\

+Some chapters contain a few pieces of Rust code.
+Usually to provide a runnable version of a system under discussion, or to serve as example of actual code that we want to encode and verify.
+Some notions of Rust could definitely help in places, but this is not mandatory (probably).

 \
 \